 Whether you are looking to compare electricity plans or gas plans, our service could help you to find a cheaper energy package or a better choice of plans in your area based on your energy consumption patterns and preferences.

 Mozo compares energy plans from a range of leading energy providers around the country to help you find gas and electricity plans available in your area.
 Comparing energy providers and plans is one of the best ways to save money on rising gas and electricity bills.
 With our Energy Cost Cruncher Calculator tool, it is now easier than ever to find out how much you could save by switching energy providers.

 Energy providers often change their pricing and plans, so if you’ve never compared your provider before, chances are there is a much better deal out there!
 Your energy costs are due to a combination of factors, such as where you live, your usage charges and your plan options.
 We help you compare energy prices in minutes so you can find and switch deals in your area.
 The exact number of energy providers that you can choose from will depend on where you live, as different providers service different areas within Australia.

 To find a cheap energy plan in your area, enter your postcode and a few other details about your household size and usage so that we can compare deals available near you from the energy providers we compare as part of our service.

 Gas and electricity prices vary by region so by telling us where you are, we can look up which providers in our database service your area.
 If you have a recent bill handy, you will be able to improve the accuracy of your results by entering your actual usage.
 If you find an energy deal that suits you best, you can apply directly via our service.
-There's no need to speak with someone as our service is 100% online.
 We'll even notify your old provider that you're switching so you don't have to.

 Your energy costs will depend on a number of factors ranging from the energy plan that you choose, the appliances that you have in your home and your energy use habits.